 We urge all students at Immanuel Lutheran to attend public worship and Sunday School.
 Those who do not have a home church are cordially invited to attend Immanuel Lutheran Church and Sunday School.
 Worship services are held each Sunday at 8:00 and 10:30 a.m., Sunday School begins at 9:15 am.
-A record of church attendance is kept by the classroom teacher and recorded on the report card.
+A record of official church attendance is kept by the church office.
+Classroom teachers will record church attendance on the report card.